kingmoc/single-page-checkout-cjs-react/README.md

     }, [])
 ```

 The purpose of the `useEffect()` here is that our `<Dropdown />` Semantic UI component needs options to select.
 The `useEffect()` allows us to map through our variant options and create our options array before the render.
-It's important to note I set the value to the option.id because that is key information needed to add a product (and it's variant) to the cart.
-Once complete, we add that value to state so our `<Dropdown />` can then access it.
+It's important to note I set the value to the option.id because that is important information needed to add a product (and it's variant) to the cart.
+Once complete, we add that value to state so our `<Dropdown />`  component can then access it.

 ```
 const [sizes, setSizes] = useState([])